lerina/lerina.github.io/html/workshop/index.md

 Module 11: Functional Language Features: Iterators and Closures

 - Functional Language Features
-- Closures: Anonymous Functions that can Capture their Environment
+- Closures: Anonymous Functions that can Capture their Environment  - Programmation fonctionnelle
+    * Clôtures
+    * Itérateurs

 - Processing a Series of Items with Iterators

 Module 12: Cargo and Crates.io